 Anaerobic exercises will make the body stronger, but aerobic exercises will make it fitter.

-To maintain healthy muscles, it is important to get regular exercise and to eat a healthy, balanced diet.
+To maintain healthy muscles, it is important to get regular exercise and to eat a nutritious, balanced diet, if possible.

-The Academy of Nutrition and Dietetics recommend doing muscle strengthening exercises for the major muscle groups – legs, hip, chest, abdomen, back, shoulders and arms — at least twice a week.
+The Academy of Nutrition and Dietetics recommends doing muscle-strengthening exercises for the major muscle groups — meaning the legs, hips, chest, abdomen, back, shoulders, and arms — at least twice a week.

-This could be through lifting weights, using a resistance band, or everyday chores such as gardening or carrying groceries.
+People can strengthen the muscles by lifting weights, using a resistance band, or doing everyday chores, such as gardening or carrying heavy groceries.

-They recommend good-quality, low-fat carbohydrates, such as wholemeal bread and low-fat milk or yogurt.
-While fiber is important, they suggest avoiding high-fiber foods just before or during exercise.
+It recommends good quality, low fat carbohydrates, such as wholemeal bread, plus low fat milk or yogurt.
+Although fiber is important, it suggests avoiding high fiber foods just before or during exercise.

 The human body contains hundreds of muscles, of which there are three different types.
 Each type of muscle plays a different role in helping the body move and function properly.

 Muscle cramps and weakness can indicate an underlying medical condition or injury.
 Some people are born with muscle groups that are not properly developed.